hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/IHFC-associate-dissociate.md

 [HIP-218](https://hips.hedera.com/hip/hip-218) proposed a way to enable treating HTS tokens in an equivalent manner to ERC tokens in the EVM world by creating a proxy redirect facade contract.
-We need to extend this functionality to include `associate` and `dissociate` functions which are part of functionality available to HTS tokens but not ERC tokens.
+We need to extend this functionality to include `associate`, `dissociate` and `isAssociated` functions which are part of functionality available to HTS tokens but not ERC tokens.

 ## Goals

-- Extend the proxy redirect token facade contract to enable calling `associate` and `dissociate` functions on tokens.
+- Extend the proxy redirect token facade contract to enable calling `associate`, `dissociate` and `isAssociated` functions on tokens.

 ## Non Goals